-Merlin Spangler
+Merlin G. Spangler

 Substantial contributions in early technical developments in geotechnical engineering, and as an international authority and premier researcher on underground conduits and sewer systems